Can Sleep Apnoea be cured?

 Type 2 diabetes – Untreated OSA can increase your blood sugar levels, increasing the risk of diabetes.
 Studies found that those with Sleep Apnoea are at double the risk of diabetes.

-Cardiovascular complications – The heart is stressed when Sleep Apnoea is untreated, making it beat faster.
-Studies have found that untreated OSA puts you at an increased risk of a stroke by 2-3 times and an increased risk of a heart attack by 30%.
-Another study found that around 60% of people with heart failure had OSA.
-And patients have four times the risk of developing atrial fibrillation.
+Cardiovascular complications – The heart must work harder when Sleep Apnoea is left untreated.
+Studies have found that untreated OSA puts you at an increased risk of a stroke by 2-3 times and an increased risk of a heart attack by 30%(2).
+Another study found that around 47% of people with heart failure had OSA, and patients have four times the risk of developing atrial fibrillation(3)

 High blood pressure – Also known as hypertension, strains the cardiovascular system (blood circulatory system).
-Hypertension affects around 30-40% of Sleep Apnoea patients.
-The untreated breathing pauses caused by OSA make sufferers’ blood pressure dip below 10%.
+Hypertension affects around 30-40% of Sleep Apnoea patients(4).

 Car accidents – Daytime sleepiness is a sign of Sleep Apnoea, making concentrating difficult.
 Driving without treatment for your sleep disorder puts you and those around you at risk.
 Road accidents are not uncommon for those with OSA; falling asleep at the wheel is serious and life-threatening.
 Driving fatigue causes around 10-20% of road crashes; take an In-Home Sleep Test if you could have OSA.